Making sense of nonequilibrium current fluctuations: A molecular motor example: I'm intrigued. What other perks do I get?

 Similar observations hold for the higher-order cumulants.
 All even cumulants are either symmetric or anti-symmetric, $K^\alpha_n (A) = (-1)^n K^\alpha_n (-A)$, depending on whether $n$ is even or odd.
 They all vanish in the limit of infinite positive or negative affinities.
 They can directly by obtained from the currents from Eq. (\ref{K}), while the cumulants for arbitrary paths won't have any direct connection with the corresponding currents and will need to be calculated or measured independently.
 Again, the relation (\ref{K}) does not hold outside an equivalence class, showing that these results go beyond the traditional fluctuation theorem.\\

 Now, when studying current fluctuations the typical starting point is the so-called generating function, which also encodes the same information as the cumulants \cite{AG04}.
-As clear from my exposition, the generating function is no needed per se since all the information is encoded in the current response.
+As clear from my exposition, the generating function is no needed ${\it per se}$ as all the information is encoded in the current response.
 Nonetheless, it still provides a useful theoretical and practical formulation of the problem.
-So for completeness let me now show how to obtain the generating function within this framework.
+So for completeness let me show how to obtain the generating function within this framework.